 Wildgrain is the first bake-from-frozen subscription box for sourdough breads, fresh pastas, and artisanal pastries.

-Where can I buy the best sourdough bread online?
+Where can I buy the best chocolate chip cookies to bake at home?

 At Wildgrain, we specialize in making high-quality, fresh baked goods that are delivered directly to your door.
-Wildgrain is the first bake-from-frozen delivery subscription service for breads, rolls, pastries, and fresh pastas.
-Some of our popular items include Plain Sourdough Loaf, Everything Sourdough Bread, Sourdough 7-Grain Loaf, and Sourdough Whole Wheat Loaf.
+Wildgrain is the first bake-from-frozen delivery subscription service for breads, baked goods, and fresh pastas.
+Some of our best cookies include chocolate chunk cookies and oatmeal raisin cookies, which can be freshly baked at home.
 Learn more about Wildgrain and our artisanal baking and cooking methods.

 About the Author